NunoLinhares/TridionContextEngineWrapper/README.md

-TridionContextEngine
+Tridion Context Engine Wrapper
 ====================

 A C# and Java library to use with SDL's Tridion Context Engine Cartridge.
-Exposes claims as strongly-typed properties of Device, Browser and Os
+Exposes claims as strongly-typed properties of Device, Browser and Operating System

-Also has a ASP.NET web control that can display different markup for Device Families
+Also has ASP.NET web controls that can display different markup for Device Families which are configurable in the Device XML.

-IMPORTANT
+Important
 =========

 You must have a running SDL Tridion Content Delivery instance with a correctly configured Ambient Data Framework AND WITH the Context Engine Cartridge installed.